cicada-solvers/libergo/LWH.md

 - max_permutations_per_file - This is the number of permutations that will be generated per file.
 - max_files_per_zip - This is the number of files that will be generated per zip file.

+-The zip file format is as follows: package_l(length of arrays)\_(zip number)\_of_(total number of zips).zip

 2. processhashes - This is used to process the hashes that are generated from the byte arrays.
 - It has an appsettings.json file that you can use to configure the program.
 - num_workers - This is the number of workers that will be used to process the hashes.
 You will want to adjust this for your machine!
 - existing_hash - This is the hash that you are looking for. *DO NOT CHANGE THIS*
-- Just drop a zip file from the site into the same directory as the processhashes file and run it.

-The zip file format is as follows: package_l(length of arrays)\_(zip number)\_of_(total number of zips).zip

-The ranges in the permutation file are 2 billion per line.
-There are 25,000 ranges per permutation file.
+The ranges in the permutation file are 5 billion per line.
+There are 20,000 ranges per permutation file.
-Each zip file contains 5,000 of these files.
-There is no expectation that the average PC can chew through one in a day.
+Each zip file contains 7,500 of these files.
+There is no expectation that the average PC can chew through one in a day unless you have a thread-ripper or something similar.
-It should take several days/weeks to process one package (depending on the machine).
+It should take several days/weeks to process one package (again, depending on the machine).

-My machine (POS I7 with 8 cores) was able to chew through a line in about 20-30 minutes.

-Once you have downloaded a .zip file from the site (TBD), then you will need to run ./processhashes.
-It will find the zip files in the directory and then start hashing the byte array into SHA-512, Whirlpool, and Blake2b-512.
+### DWH - Brute force process
+*Note:You will need to modify the number of worker threads in the appsettings.json file to match your machine's capabilities and CPU utilization desires.*

+*Warning: Do not change the folder layout.
+It will cause the programs to not work correctly*

+1. Check the forum post to see what zip files are not currently being processed.
+2. On the command line, navigate to the cmd/generatebytearrays folder.
+3. Run the generatebytearrays program to generate the byte arrays.
+- You will be prompted for the array length and the zip file to create.
+It will only create one zip file to save on space.
+4. Once the file has been created, it will move the folder over to the cmd/processhashes folder.
+5. Go to the cmd/processhashes folder on the command line.
+6. Run the processhashes program to process the hashes.

-It will remove the range from the permutation text file that is in the zip file.
-Then it will remove the zip file.
+The hasher will remove the processed line from the file once it has been processed.
+This will allow you some degree of resuming the process if you need to stop it for some reason.

-If you stop the process, it will resume on the last permutation file you were processing.
-That way, you do not have to tie up your machine for weeks on end.
+### DWH - Brute force results
+- If you find the hash, please post it on the forum post.
+This will allow others to know that the hash has been found.
+- If you no longer want to participate in the brute force process, please post on the forum so others can pick up the processing of the file you allocated.

+## DWH - Hashes Being Tested
+- SHA-512
+- Blake2b-512
+- Whirlpool

 If you have others you would like to try THAT WERE OUT AT THE TIME OF THE PUZZLE, then feel free to hit me up on the [Cicada Solvers Discord](https://discord.com/invite/5qznJtjw?utm_source=Discord%20Widget&utm_medium=Connect).